marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The number of steps determines to how many position the slider can be moved.
 In the example, 20 steps between 0 and 10 mean that each step increase by 0.5.

 default
 	The default value is pre-marked at the start.
-If no default is set, the slider is positioned in the middle of the slider.
+If no default is set, the slider is positioned in the middle of the range.

-required
-	This determines whether input is mandatory.
-In this case, participants cannot proceed making a choice.

 label left and right of the slider
 	You can add a label on the left and the right of the slider.
 Note that the values stated next to the labels are not used in the radioline.